Tenpole Tudor: 1980-1999

 Tenpole Tudor recorded a single on WEA Records with the A-side being "Real Fun" and the B-side "What's in a Word".
 "Real Fun" is available in live form on two different CDs, but the single was never released on CD.
 Tenpole Tudor returned in 1980 and signed a recording contract with Stiff Records, with whom they released the single "3 Bells in a Row" (which is a slightly different version of the one later found on the album Eddie, Old Bob, Dick, and Gary) and was produced by Dick Crippen.

 The band released their début album, Eddie, Old Bob, Dick and Gary, in 1981.
 It sold well, and in addition to the popular "3 Bells in a Row", launched two additional hit singles "Wünderbar" and "Swords of a Thousand Men".
 In the same year, the group released their second album, Let the Four Winds Blow, which also performed well.
 They further distinguished themselves with their oddball live performances, which had band members often dressing in medieval garb, and Tudor-Pole himself in a full suit of chain mail armour.
 They also added Munch Universe, as he was billed, to their line-up.

-Stiff Canada released a Canada only album entitled Swords of a Thousand Men in 1981.
-This album was pressed by Attic Records in Toronto.
-This was a compilation of their other two albums, and included Eddie Tudorpole, Gary Long, Bob Kingston, Dick Crippen and Munch Universe.
-The album cover was of high quality, showing a photo taken by Kim Aldis of the band in suits of armour, standing in front of the relics of a castle.
-The videos for "Swords of a Thousand Men" and "Wünderbar" received regular airplay on Canadian TV.

 In 1982, the original Tenpole Tudor broke up.
 While Tudor-Pole led a cajun-inspired version of Tenpole Tudor, the rest of the band released a single under the name The Tudors, minus Munch Universe.
 After the non-original incarnation of Tenpole Tudor failed, Tudor-Pole left Stiff Records and began performing in jazz and swing bands, eventually returning to acting.
 Tudor-Pole formed a new line-up of the band in 1985, featuring Mick (guitar), Matt (bass), Sean (saxophone/guitar), and Paul (drums).